 - You may simply leave uninvested funds in the brokerage account.

 Your brokerage firm may not offer all of these options for your uninvested cash.
 For example, some brokerage firms will “sweep” your uninvested cash into a bank.
-Each of these cash management programs offer different benefits and risks, including different interest rates and insurance coverage (FDIC or SIPC).
+Each of these cash management programs offer different benefits and risks, including different interest rates and insurance coverage, or protection (FDIC or SIPC).
 Your brokerage firm may have a financial incentive to use one sweep program over another.
 The terms and conditions of these cash management programs vary between brokerage firms.
 Make sure you understand and carefully consider the available options, benefits and risks associated with each cash management program before selecting one for your uninvested cash.

 - How do you want to receive your account statements and confirmations?

 Brokers generally are required to provide you with account statements and confirmations.
 You have the choice of whether to receive account statements and transaction confirmations on paper or electronically.
 Account statements and confirmations help to protect you.
 When you receive account statements and confirmations, you should always verify that the information in them is correct.
 If you have questions, spot any errors, or see transactions that you did not make or authorize, contact your brokerage firm immediately by phone and in writing.
 You may also want to consider whether you want a person whom you trust to receive duplicate account statements and transaction confirmations.